Workers as Partners: a Theory of Responsible Firms in Labor Markets: A DMP model with responsible firms

-\begin{proposition} In a stationary equilibrium with no free entry, the wage gap between responsible and ordinary firms decreases monotonically as the fraction $\gamma$ of responsible firms increases. \end{proposition} As $\gamma$ increases, more firms offer higher wages due to the increased worker bargaining power $\phi_{\Rc}$.
-This leads to a rise in the overall expected value of unemployment, as workers are more likely to be matched with a high-wage firm.
-The increase in $U$ strengthens the workers' outside option during wage negotiations with ordinary firms, which drives up wages in these firms.
-As a result, the wage gap between responsible firms and ordinary firms, $w_{\Rc} - w$, decreases because the wages in ordinary firms increase.
-In contrast, the wages in responsible firms remain relatively stable, as these firms already offer higher salaries.
+\begin{proposition} In a stationary equilibrium with no free entry, the wage gap between responsible and ordinary firms decreases monotonically as the fraction $\mu$ of responsible firms increases. \end{proposition} As $\mu$ increases, unemployed workers are more likely to match with a high-wage responsible firm, which raises the value of unemployment $U$.
+This strengthens workers' outside option in bargaining with \emph{both} firm types, so both $w$ and $w_{\Rc}$ typically rise with $\mu$.
+The gap $w_{\Rc}-w$ nevertheless shrinks because ordinary firms’ wage responds more strongly to the induced increase in $U$.